DEDICATED TO THE LEGACY OF PRIMITIVE ANTIQUE AMERICAN SALT GLAZED STONEWARE

 The article which accompanied the pictures stated that although the jug was initially believed to be a commemorative jug, it then became much more.
-Turns out there was much speculation as to whether or not there was such a person.
-The jug evidently was incised with Thompson's name after the success of his election to the Governorship of Mississippi, hesitantly reported by several encyclopedias.
+Turns out there was much speculation as to whether or not there was such a person as Thompson.
+The jug evidently, was incised with Thompson's name, after the success of his election to the Governorship of Mississippi, as documented by several encyclopedias.
 This fact proved to be quite at question!

 This Governor...or so called Governor, was elected in a Confederate State, during the war and REALLY hated the North and it's "repressive policy" towards the South.
-He plotted ways to introduce germs to cities, burn others to the ground and wanted to seize Chicago and release any prisoners in the jails there.
+He plotted ways to introduce germs to cities, burn towns to the ground and wanted to seize the city of Chicago and release any prisoners in the jails there.
 He was, in the end, suspect in the plot to assassinate President Lincoln.

 Jacob Thompson was born in North Carolina in 1810.
 He passed the Bar and became a lawyer and moved to Mississippi to practice law.
 He became active in politics and once occupied the SECRETARY OF THE INTERIOR position in President James Buchanan's cabinet.
 Our reference to whether or not this person existed was based on his supposed title of Governor, not he himself.